techniqs/hyperledger-sawtooth-reason-logistics/processor/Notes.md

 setting state shouldnt be that hard either, but i should for testing purposes get client and api running before i can do more :)

-i did convert my header and payload to records for accessing -> so i need to figure state out and then im almost done :) -> for state look at some js file either simplewalletHandler or the js sdk of sawtooth
+i did convert my header and payload to wares for accessing -> so i need to figure state out and then im almost done :) -> for state look at some js file either simplewalletHandler or the js sdk of sawtooth